This story was originally published and last updated .

 Messages users in the countries see a banner when they open the app, explaining how RCS works and that they can now enable it, just like in the U.S. last year.
 The feature can also be activated via Messages' settings if you dismiss the pop-up initially.
 It's currently unclear whether other RCS-compatible apps like Samsung Messages are in on the function as well, but since the augmented text messages seem to be rolling out thanks to Google's doing, it's unlikely.

 As we explained in our extensive FAQ post on the topic, RCS is basically the next-gen replacement for SMS/MMS.
 It allows you to send messages and media between RCS-compatible devices over data connections, including Wi-Fi.
 The service behaves like an instant messenger, giving you features like read receipts, typing indicators, and proper group conversation support.

 Like most things Google touches, the update appears to roll out as a server-side change.
 You can check if it's already available to you by heading to Messages' settings and tapping the Chat features entry.
 Hopefully, RCS will soon be enabled for more people around the world to replace or at least augment the ancient SMS technology.

-We've updated the article with more countries.
-Originally, we only got reports from Italy and Singapore.
+We've updated the article with reports from more countries.